Letter to Potential Seller of Real Estate in New Jersey

 Additionally, please note that the buyers generally expect to conduct their final “walkthrough” inspection at least two (2) hours prior to the scheduled closing.
 It is expected that the property will be vacant and broom cleaned prior to the walk-through and the closing.
 You must schedule your movers accordingly.
 Please advise me if you expect any problems in complying with this timing.

-Feel free to call me with any questions which you have about sale of property.
-If you would like information regarding my practice, you may look at www.barsonlaw.com.
-Although my office is in Princeton, NJ, I assist clients in Greater Princeton Area and Central New Jersey.
+Although my primary office is in Princeton, NJ, I assist clients in the Greater Princeton Area and Central New Jersey.

 Very truly yours,